 Xplenty: Data Integration With the Highest Level of Security

-Xplenty is a powerful, easy-to-use data integration platform that extracts, transforms, and loads data from any source into a modern data warehouse.
+Xplenty is a powerful, easy-to-use data integration platform that extracts, transforms, and can load data into databases, file and object storage, and Salesforce in addition to data warehouses.
 Keeping Xplenty secure is our number one priority.
-That's why we offer the highest level of security and compliance for all of our ETL data integrations such as:
+That's why we offer the highest level of security and compliance for all of our ETL data integrations, such as:

 - SSL/TLS encryption on all our websites and micro-services